CrisGuzmanS/packages.javascript.collecty/README.md

     }

     /**
-     * as you can see, you can create your custom filters for your own collection
+     * You can create your custom filters for your own collection
      *
      **/
     public malePeople(): AuthorCollection{